 4.8.1 General

-Editor's Note: This clause contains basic procedures for the interaction of 5GMSd Aware application and the Media Player through M7d (UE Media Player) interface.
+This clause contains the procedures for the interaction between the 5GMSd-Aware application or the Media Player and the Media Session Handler through the M6d API.
 Details are provided in clause 12.

 4.8.2 Consumption reporting procedures